We can improve your MBA profile and boost your candidacy.

 For HBS, an applicant’s personal narrative is often the most influential factor in the admissions decision process.
 HBS essay examples are below.
 Highlighting personal qualities and triumphs is essential.
 HBS admit success is driven by how “interesting” the candidate appeared to admissions officers.
 Applicants convey this through both their overarching story and positioning as well as execution through detailed anecdotes and nuances.

 SBC has three former HBS Admissions Officers and multiple HBS MBA graduates who deeply know the nuances of applying to HBS successfully.
-If you’d like to speak with one of our Principals about your candidacy, please request a free analysis here.
+If you’d like to speak with one of our Principals about your candidacy, please request a free advising session here.

 In the meantime, see examples of HBS essays from our successful admits below.

 My mom likes to tell the story of when I was four years old and we went to visit my aunt in Texas.
 My aunt had a pool, but I didn’t know how to swim.
 For some reason, I decided I was going to learn to swim—that day.
 I got into the pool with my parents and held onto the brick edge.
 I tried to doggy paddle back and forth across the shallow end, and, slowly but surely, I moved further away from the wall.
 We stayed in the water for hours.
 But by the time I got out, I could swim.
 If I tell myself I am going to learn to swim, then that is exactly what I am going to do.